Jbleezy/BO1-Reimagined/README.md

 * Fixed empty clip animations with Bowie Knife still showing the blade
 * Unupgraded: increased impact damage from 450 to 500 (weapon file shows it is suppose to do this amount of damage but it does not)
 * Upgraded: increased impact damage from 900 to 1000 (weapon file shows it is suppose to do this amount of damage but it does not)
-* Upgraded: ammo now gets added at the same time that it does in the reload animation

 ### BAR
 * Replaced BAR + Bipod with BAR
 * Removed bipod from weapon model
 * All BAR wallbuys now cost 1800
 * Increased headshot damage from 270 to 400
-* Ammo now gets added at the same time that it does in the reload animation

 ### China Lake
 * Can now fire without aiming